 What are the 4 types of e-learning?

-Blended learning that combines digital content with workshops, coaching, or discussion
+- Blended learning combining digital content with workshops or coaching

 How do you write an L&D strategy?

-It defines problems to solve, identifies where off-the-shelf or custom learning fits, sets clear expectations, and plans how learning will be supported, applied, and measured over time.
+Start with business needs, not content.
+Define the problems you are solving, decide where off-the-shelf or custom learning fits, set realistic expectations, and plan how learning will be supported, applied, and measured over time.